Closely spaced co-rotating helical vortices: Long-wave instability: Validation of the stability analysis: uniform helices

 which is commonly used in numerical simulations.

-The frequency spectra for a helix of pitch $H/R=\pi/5$ and $a_e/R=0.1$ is presented in figure \ref{newfig:3}a.
-By construction, the spectrum is symmetric with respect to zero and only the positive frequencies are displayed.
-For all three values, the most unstable frequencies are located near $\omega_m^*=3$ with additional local maxima near odd multiples of this frequency (see left panel in table \ref{newtab:1}).
-Figure \ref{newfig:3}b displays the Fourier spectrum of $\check{z}_m$ for the most unstable mode and $a_e/R=0.33$, characterized by a single peak at $k=-0.500$.
+The (temporal) frequency spectra for a helix of pitch $H/R=\pi/5$ and $a_e/R=0.1$ is presented in figure \ref{newfig:3}a.
+By construction, the spectrum is symmetric with respect to zero, i.e. $\sigma^*(\omega^*)=\sigma^*(-\omega^*)$, and only the positive frequencies are displayed.
+The most unstable frequencies are located near $\omega^*=3$ with additional local maxima at odd multiples of this frequency (see left panel in table \ref{newtab:1}).
+Figure \ref{newfig:3}b displays the Fourier spectrum of $\check{z}_m$ for the most unstable mode, which is characterized by a single peak at $k=-0.500$.
 We can show that each eigenvector has the form of a complex wave with a single dominant wavenumber $k=k_0$, such that a direct correspondence between $\sigma_m$, $\omega_m$ and $k$ can be established, see figure \ref{newfig:3}c.